Tutorial: Querx and Zabbix

-The Querx network-thermometers can be integrated with the open-source network-monitoring system Zabbix with the help of a provided template.
+The Querx network-thermometers can be integrated with the open-source monitoring-system Zabbix with the help of a provided template.
 The template defines items for temperature and humidity, a graph that displays both values together and the following triggers:

 ▪ Querx can not be reached